 "And last?" taunted Talgos.

 moment, but their very sound heightened the tension of the moment, and tilted the politic to my corner.
 Talgos' companion was visibly agitated.
 There was silence once again, as when Talgos

 first entered.
-Talgos turned to his partner, "Let's get out of here.
-I don’t want to deal with the police."
+Talgos turned to his lackey, "Let's get out of here.
+We don’t need these guys."

 After he left, the dojo nervously returned to life.
 Blake had lost considerable face, and as my

 friend came toward me, he reached for my hand, shaking it enthusiastically while whispering,"I just want you to know I'm glad you came."

 Blake was downcast, and said that he had no future if things like this were still happening in the modern world.
 I turned to Blake and told him that in all my years experience in the martial arts,

 I had learned only one hard and fast rule.
 I was a student.
 As time went by, I was becoming a better student.
 Some people were masters, but I was not one of them, and I did not want to be

 one.
 Some people called themselves teachers.
 Again, that was their choice.
 I was merely a student, and with luck, good fortune, and the grace of God, I would be a damned good student

 by the time my life drew to a close.
 I turned to Blake and suggested, "Maybe you should go back to being a student.
 Of course, you'd still be free to work with your class as a student

-among students, but your class wouldn't have to reckon with expectations of you and your abilities that quite possibly could prove to be unrealistic."
+among students, but your class wouldn't have to reckon with impressions of you and your abilities that quite possibly could prove to be unrealistic."